Ciphercrypt/MS-code-to-give/README.md

 ## 🔮 Future Work

+- [ ] Create a domain suggestion form based on skills and place of living.
+- [ ] Add more language options.
-- [ ] We will try to integrate whatsapp and our bot.
+- [ ] Create a react native app.